evmos/evmos/docs/users/security/safu.md

 ### Address Derivation

-The Dropbox address provided above is derived cryptographically from the first 20 bytes of the SHA256 sum for the “safu” string, using the following algorithm:
+The dropbox address provided above is derived cryptographically from the first 20 bytes of the SHA256 sum for the “safu” string, using the following algorithm: